facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 This allows JavaScript to control what happens when the user presses the hardware back button (e.g. to implement navigation).
 When JavaScript doesn't handle the back button press, your `invokeDefaultOnBackPressed` method will be called.
 By default this finishes your `Activity`.

 Finally, we need to hook up the dev menu.
 By default, this is activated by (rage) shaking the device, but this is not very useful in emulators.
-So we make it show when you press the hardware menu button (use `Ctrl + M` if you're using Android Studio emulator):
+So we make it show when you press the hardware menu button (use <kbd>Ctrl</kbd> + <kbd>M</kbd> if you're using Android Studio emulator):

 ```kotlin
 override fun onKeyUp(keyCode: Int, event: KeyEvent?): Boolean {